- Open-source AI agents are customizable, code-driven systems built on public frameworks without vendor restrictions.

 Examples of Open-Source AI Agents

-Now that we understand the benefits of open-source AI agents, let’s look at some real-world tools you can explore today.
-These tools cater to different needs, from task automation to software development, and show the diversity of the open-source ecosystem.
+Now that we understand the benefits of open-source AI agents, let’s explore real-world tools available today.
+These tools cater to different needs, from task automation to software development, and highlight the versatility of the open-source ecosystem.

 1. Auto-GPT